Are you wondering how you can save money with a baby? Maybe you are worried you won’t be able to afford things once your baby is born.

 If you can, breastfeeding is the way to go!
 It takes a lot of work, and requires constant dedication, but in the long run pays off huge!

-If you want to learn how you can best prepare yourself for breastfeeding before your baby arrives read my article here.
+If you want to learn how you can best prepare yourself for breastfeeding before your baby arrives read more here.

 Experts recommend exclusively breastfeeding for the first six months of an infant’s life.
 Then you can start introducing solids foods.